centurylink-sdf/cl-speakeasy-sdk/guides/speakeasy/getting_started/README.md

 CenturyLink Speak Easy API JavaScript SDK allows you easily integrate above features in your web application.

+## Include CenturyLink SpeakEasy JavaScript SDK in your web application

+To include SpeakEasy JavaScript library you simply need to define it on a page:

+    <script type="text/javascript" src="https://onbui.ctl.io/dist/speakeasy-0.1.4.js"></script>

+Once downloaded, it will be available under global variable **SpeakEasy**.

-## Loading CenturyLink Speak Easy API
+## Authenticating with CenturyLink Speak Easy JavaScript SDK

-To load the APIs, include the following script in the header of your web page.

-    <script type="text/javascript" src="https://onbui.ctl.io/dist/ctlapi-0.1.4.js"></script>

-After that in **index.js** we could reference API Loader like in example below:

-    var Ctl = CtlApiLoader;

-Before moving forward and loading Speak Easy API we would like to check our authentication state:
+CenturyLink Speak Easy JavaScript SDK allows you to authenticate in CenturyLink service and re-use it with any other exposed service.
+All the authentication methods placed under {@link Ctl.Auth SpeakEasy.Auth} namespace.

+### Checking if Already Authenticated

+But before doing authentication you would want to check if client already authenticated.
+You can do it with {@link Ctl.Auth#isAuthenticated SpeakEasy.Auth.isAuthenticated()} method.
+It simply returns **true** or **false**.

+### Login

+You can login using {@link Ctl.Auth#login SpeakEasy.Auth.login} method.
+There are only 3 parameters you should pass:

+- username
+- password
+- callback to handle successful or failed response

+For example:

+    {@link Ctl.Auth#login SpeakEasy.Auth.login}(username, password, function(error, response) {
-    if ({@link Ctl.Auth#isAuthenticated Ctl.Auth.isAuthenticated()}) {
+        if (!error && response) {
+            console.info('Successfully authenticated.
+Exposing subscription services selection.');
-        // already authenticated, we can load Speak Easy now } else {
+            // now you can work with list of subscribed services } else {
-        // not authenticated, we need to follow authentication process }

-Next, load the CenturyLink Speak Easy API with  {@link Ctl.ctlapiloader.CtlApiLoader#load Ctl.load(module, version)}, where

-- **module** calls the specific API module you wish to use on your page - Speak Easy.
-- **version** is the version number of the module you wish to load.

-The example below loads the latest stable version of the Speak Easy API.

-    {@link Ctl.ctlapiloader.CtlApiLoader#load Ctl.load}('SpeakEasy', '0.1.4', function(err, speakEasy) {
-        if (err) {
-            console.log('Error loading SpeakEasy', err);
-        } else {
-            console.log('Running SpeakEasy v' + {@link Ctl.speakeasy.SpeakEasy#version speakEasy.version()});
-            // now you can use {@link Ctl.speakeasy.SpeakEasy Speak Easy API} features...
+            console.error('Authentication failed: ', error);
         }
-    })
+    });

+If the login was successful you should be able to see list of available for this account products in the response.
+For example:

+    {
+       "Products":{
+          "7202839244":[
+             "SpeakEasy"
+          ]
+       }
+    }

+Where:

+- **7202839244** is public ID
+- **SpeakEasy** is product/service name

+Now you can select required product (subscribed service) from the list and set it to use in your client with {@link Ctl.Auth#setDefaultSubscriptionService  SpeakEasy.Auth.setDefaultSubscriptionService} method.

+### Select Subscription Services

+There are only 3 parameters required to pass into {@link Ctl.Auth#setDefaultSubscriptionService SpeakEasy.Auth.setDefaultSubscriptionService} method:

+- **serviceName** represents name of CenturyLink service we are going to use
+- **publicId** represents unique ID of the authenticated user (i.e. phone number or SIP URI)
+- **callback** to handle successful or failed response

+For example:

+    {@link Ctl.Auth#setDefaultSubscriptionService SpeakEasy.Auth.setDefaultSubscriptionService}(serviceName, publicId, function(error, response) {
+        if (!error && response) {
+            console.info('Successfully set default service.');
+            // now you are authenticated and set default product for usage } else {
+            console.error('Service subscription details retrieval failed: ', error);
+        }

+    });

+Now we can continue and use CenturyLink SpeakEasy APIs without additional authentication steps.

 ## Standalone Usage of the CenturyLink Speak Easy API

-If you already have authentication mechanism implemented, you can use SpeakEasy without CenturyLink API Loader:
+If you already have authentication mechanism implemented, you can use SpeakEasy without embedded authentication mechanism.

-    <script type="text/javascript" src="https://onbui.ctl.io/dist/speakeasy-0.1.4.js"></script>

-Once downloaded, it will be available under global variable **SpeakEasy**.
-But you will need to pass access token, refresh token and publicId (moniker) to initialize SpeakEasy like in example below:
+You will need to pass access token, refresh token and publicId (moniker) to initialize SpeakEasy like in example below:

     var accessToken = '77c8787aff45466a28082b6647c90e38389c2f7e936f630cbb7ce553b4aadf95';